 The New Brunswick Schools Act requires students to come to school neat, tidy and properly dressed.
 It is expected that students will dress in a neat, clean, safe and sensible manner.
 As a school we have discussed the importance of making decisions of behavior, language and dress based on the appropriateness of the occasion and location.
 We have been emphasizing that the appropriateness of our behavior, language and dress can vary depending on where we are and the circumstances in which we find ourselves.
-Students' choice of dress could be very different on week-ends, in social situations and certainly in the summer.
+Students' choice of dress could be very different on weekends, in social situations and certainly in the summer.
 School is a place of work with an expected standard of behavior and a certain standard of dress.
 All clothing has a time and a place where it is appropriate and socially acceptable and choices appropriate to the time and place must be made.
+Teachers will review expectations at the beginning of each school year.